 All fully electric cars and plug-in hybrids come standard with a cord set that plugs into a regular wall socket.
-Level 1 is a great option for plug-in hybrids that don't have large battery packs and for drivers that live in places where installing a Level 2 station is difficult.
+Level 1 charges slow, but ensures that no matter where you are, you can always recharge.

 Level 2 (240 Volts/30 Amps)

 Level 3 Charging (480 Volts/100 Amps)

 Level 3 stations are often called "DC-Quick Chargers".
-DC-Quick Chargers will charge your electric car in 25-30 minutes and are perfect for highway driving applications.
+DC-Quick Chargers will fully recharge your electric car in 25-30 minutes.
 Only fully electric cars have access to Level 3 charging.
-There are three standards of Level 3 charging:
+There are three types of Level 3:

 CHAdeMO is an Asian standard used by Hyundai, Nissan, Kia and Mitsubishi